 food shopping before you have your test result.

 If you have rented a house or an apartment, all this is different.
 You have no-one to take care of you.
-I have now altered this paragraph, because as Steve B. correctly pointed out: you would not want to start a chain of infection on an island that tries to take such good care of you.
-So as opposed to what I wrote here before: NO food shopping until you get a negative test result.
+But alas.
+NO food shopping until you get a negative test result.
 If you have good contact with the owners of the house or apartment you rented, you can ask if they can provide you with the necessary groceries to tide you over.
 In these times, that is not an uncommon thing to ask, and everyone is prepared to help you.

 If this is not an option, bring whatever you need from home.
-Make sure and buy a nice bottle of something at the airport before you leave.
-It will make time fly and before you know it you will have your results emailed to you.
+Bring a nice bottle of something to make time fly and before you know it you will have your results emailed to you.
 In the great majority of the cases that result will be negative.
 In the less likely case you would test positive, you will be contacted by the health authorities to see what the best way to proceed would be for you.

 The rules say you will get your result within 12 hours.
 Usually, you will.
 But if many planes arrive at the same time as yours, it may sometimes take a bit longer.
 This is what the message may look like: